nim-lang/website/jekyll/_posts/2022-04-04-this-month-with-nim.md

 As a bonus, the macro also does the decoding of the instruction fields for us based on the patterns in the field!

 ### Hardware register macro

-What glues together processors and other hardware is for the most part hardware registers which can be written to and read from.
+What glues together processors and other hardware is for the most part hardware registers, which can be written to and read from.
-While at first this seems like something pretty simple, just use a case statement with all the addresses.
+While at first this seems like something pretty simple: just use a case statement with all the addresses.
 But it gets more complicated because a processor can read and write with multiple sizes which can end up accessing multiple registers at the same time or only a partial register (or in some combinations the system also just locks up).

-Additionally the PowerPC processor in the GameCube is big endian which makes things even more complicated (theoretically it's possible to switch it to little endian, though nobody ever did that).
+Additionally, the PowerPC processor in the GameCube is big endian, which makes things even more complicated (theoretically it's possible to switch it to little endian, though nobody ever did that).

 The `ioBlock` macro handles all of this: